What to expect at your first dental checkup

 - Comprehensive Exam:

-- At your first dental visit the dentist will do a full examination to check for any signs of disease or other problems with the teeth or gums.
+- The dentist will do a full examination to check for any signs of disease or other problems with the teeth or gums.

 - The doctor will explain any of these findings and put together a treatment plan designed to improve your oral health.